alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 `pyveg` will then form a series of date ranges, and query GEE for the relevant data in each date range.
 Colour (RGB) and Normalised Difference vegetation Index (NDVI) images are downloaded from vegetation collections.
-Cloud masking logic is included to improve data quality.
+Cloud masking logic is included to improve data quality using the `geetools` package [@geetools].
 For precipitation and temperature information, `pyveg` defaults to using the ERA5 collection.

 # Network centrality metrics